Why is My Home Air Conditioner Leaking Water Inside?

 - Drain pipe height: The drain pipe should have a vertically downward orientation.
 Any loop towards the upper side would require pressure to force the water out of the pipe.
 If this is the case, the accumulated water in the drain pan may not be able to pressurize water to clear the loop.
 In this case, your aircon would drip.

 - Refrigerant level: The system must have a recommended level of refrigerant.
 Deviation of pressure towards the higher or lower side can create problems.
 Water drips from the aircon in case of low refrigerant pressure.
 Low refrigerant pressure causes the gas to over-expand at the evaporator.
 Expansion of air causes cooling.
 In this case of low pressure, the evaporator coils’ temperature falls below the freezing point, and ice begins to form.
 Water drips when this accumulation becomes huge, and air circulates over the mass of ice.
+Depending on the severity of the refrigerant leak you’ll either repair the leak or replace the whole AC unit.
+If you need a new one, read our article, AC Repair or Replace

 - Cracked or corroded drain pan: If the drain pan is cracked, or corroded, the pan would leak, and water would drip down the indoor unit.
 In case the connection between the drain pan and pipe is improper, a similar situation could arise.